realsuayip/rest-filters/docs/source/recipes/using-constraints.rst

 .. note::

-    And ``empty`` value in this context basically means "the field is here, but value is invalid".
-This is useful since some constraints do not care about the value itself but the absence/presence of it.
+    ``empty`` value in this context basically means "the field is here, but value is invalid".
+This is useful since some constraints do not care about the value itself but care about the absence/presence of it.

 Creating a custom constraint
 ----------------------------